 Becoming pregnant can feel quite scary, you may be pleased to be pregnant, it may have been planned or may be more of a surprise.

-The initial weeks and months of pregnancy are a time for significant psychological change for both you and those close to you (father of child/partner/family/friends).
+The initial weeks and months of pregnancy are a time of significant psychological change for both you and those close to you (father of child/partner/family/friends).

-Your thoughts and emotions may fluctuate from feeling excited and happy to negative feelings of worry, anxiety.
-These fluctuating feelings are normal and can depend on a variety of factors: you may be feeling sick or vomiting or have other unpleasant symptoms like not being able to sleep or feeling extremely tired.
+Your thoughts and emotions may change from feeling excited and happy to negative feelings of worry, anxiety.
+These changing feelings are normal and can depend on a variety of factors: you may be feeling sick or vomiting or have other unpleasant symptoms like not being able to sleep or feeling extremely tired.

 Other factors may also affect how you feel such as:

 If you feel you may need a little support or a lot, the video below, explains that you are not alone, services are here to support you.

 Click through to find out more, and for resources about feelings, emotions and mental wellbeing during pregnancy:

 Domestic abuse can be physical, sexual, emotional, psychological (including gas lighting and coercive control), online or financial and is often a combination of these types.
 Pregnancy can be a time of increased risk of domestic abuse, and existing abuse may get worse during pregnancy or after giving birth.

 This short video clip explains why we ask about domestic abuse during pregnancy.